What is the Best Form of Therapy in Phobia Treatment?

 Clinical vs. Stage Hypnotherapy

 Just so that we’re all on the same page, what I mean by ‘hypnotherapy’ is: Clinical Hypnotherapy.
-Clinical Hypnotherapy differs significantly from stage hypnotherapy – which is the type used purely for entertainment and often misleads people into believing they lose control when hypnotised (despite what you might have seen on TV, this isn’t actually that case).
+Clinical Hypnotherapy differs significantly from stage hypnotherapy, which is the type used purely for entertainment.
+Stage hypnosis is acting, making others believe that they can be mind-controlled to run around a stage like a chicken.
+Stage hypnotherapy often misleads people into believing they will lose control when hypnotised, but despite what you might have seen on TV, this isn’t actually the case.

-The reality is that during Clinical Hypnotherapy, individuals remain in complete and total control, we’ll come to this in a minute, however, stage hypnosis is actually not real hypnosis at all and is entirely for performative.
+The reality is that during Clinical Hypnotherapy, individuals remain in complete and total control.
+Stage hypnosis is actually not real hypnosis at all, but fake and entirely performative.

-Clinical hypnotherapy involves entering a highly relaxed state – something that you’re never going to be in on a stage in front of hundreds of other people.
+Clinical hypnotherapy involves entering a highly relaxed state – something that you’re never going to be in on a stage in front of lots of other people.
 You need this relaxed state to facilitate inner absorption and focused attention to the process.
-Clinical Hypnotherapy is for you to come out the other side in a far better and comfortable, confident position than when you entered.
+Clinical Hypnotherapy is designed to help you emerge from the experience in a far more comfortable and confident position than when you entered.

-This focused and attentive state is where changes can be made far more easily within the subconscious mind.
+This focused and attentive state is where changes can be made far more easily within the subconscious mind, as the lines between the conscious mind and subconscious mind are more blurred.
 I like to call it ‘consciously going into the subconscious.’

 Immersive Exposure Therapy for Phobia Treatment